top of page

 PAUL TAZEWELL

-In 2021, Paul designed Fire Shut Up In My Bones, The Met's first performance of an opera by a Black composer, Terence Blanchard, and his adaptation of Charles M. Blow’s moving memoir.
+Notably, Tazewell designed the costumes for Fire Shut Up In My Bones, the Metropolitan Opera's first performance of an opera by a Black composer, Terence Blanchard, based on Charles M. Blow’s memoir.

-Paul holds an MFA from New York University and a BFA from North Carolina School of the Arts.
-He has been privileged to instruct students as a guest artist at both New York University and North Carolina School of the Arts.
-From 2003-2006, he held a faculty position at Carnegie Mellon University.
+Tazewell holds an MFA from New York University and a BFA from the North Carolina School of the Arts.
+He has taught as a guest artist at both institutions and served as a faculty member at Carnegie Mellon University from 2003 to 2006.

 THE PAUL TAZEWELL SCHOLARSHIP AT UNCSA